Blacklusion/wax-docs/docs/en/overview/contribute.md

 ```

 ## Sidebar
-As mentioned before, the table of contents will be automatically created in the sidebar.
+As mentioned before, the table of contents will be automatically created for the sidebar.
 But first you will have to add your article to the sidebar.
 In every language folder you will find a **_sidebar.md** file:
 ```
 .
 └── docs/